crypto-infinity/inft-db/README.md

 # INFT-DB

+## Be advised: this repository is deprecated and will not be maintained.

-Backend repository for the INFT Project: a decentralized, multi-chain, extensible and flexible digital asset manager.
+DEPRECATED - Backend repository for the INFT Project: a decentralized, multi-chain, extensible and flexible digital asset manager.

 ## Installation